 On 26 October 2012 (a.m.), André performed The Dance Electric with Prince in The Sayers Club, Los Angeles (CA), USA.

-On 9 March 2013, André will play at the 2nd Annual Benefit 2 Celebrate Life held in First Avenue, Minneapolis (MN), USA.
+On 9 March 2013, André played play at the 2nd Annual Benefit 2 Celebrate Life held in First Avenue, Minneapolis (MN), USA.